dart-lang/site-www/src/interop/js-interop/js-types.md

   if (a is String) { … }
 }
 ```
 {:.bad}
 ```dart
 void f(JSObject o) {
   if (o is JSObject) { … }
 }
 ```

+Also, avoid casts between Dart types and interop types:

 {:.bad}
 ```dart